csshark/FormPoison/README.md

 </p>

 Smart form-focused injection Framework based on experience with data validation issues, XSS and SQL attacks executed so far.
 The main purpose of the framework is to perform tests that cover the maximum XSS risk for a given application.
-Please do not treat this tool as a replacement for existing offensive security tools, but rather as a support/companion to them.<b>Before you start</b>, be aware of false-positives when running attack.
-I did fake results reduction, however web application might return '200 OK' <b>by default</b> and do not get injected at all - I couldn't predict all web apps implementations. <p><b>Disclaimer:</b> I do not take repsonisbility for triggering security systems.
+Please do not treat this tool as a replacement for existing offensive security tools, but rather as a support/companion to them.<p><b>Before you start</b>, be aware of false-positives when running attack.
+I did fake results reduction, however web application might return '200 OK' <b>by default</b> and do not get injected at all - I couldn't predict all web apps implementations.</p> <p><b>Disclaimer:</b> I do not take repsonisbility for triggering security systems.
 Use responsible.</p>

 ## Installation:
 <pre><code>git clone https://github.com/csshark/FormPoison.git